 Malta is a small, developed, democratic Mediterranean island nation, located 60 miles south of Sicily at the crossroads of Southern Europe, North Africa and the Middle East.
-Its population of 400,000 is homogeneous and Roman Catholic.
+Its population of over 400,000 is homogeneous and Roman Catholic.
 English is one of the two official languages and is widely spoken.

 The United States is Malta’s second largest trading partner outside of the EU.
 Trade in U.S. goods is actually underreported, since many products are sold through European subsidiaries of U.S. companies.
 Direct production still accounts for more than one-third of Malta’s GDP.
-The contribution of the services sector, particularly tourism and financial services and wholesale and retail trade, account for some 20% of GDP.
+The contribution of the services sector, particularly tourism and financial services and wholesale and retail trade, account for some 20 percent of GDP.
 More than 1.1 million tourists visit Malta annually.

 The Country Commercial Guide (CCG) provides a comprehensive annual overview of Malta’s commercial environment through economic and market analysis and identifies the sectors which offer the best prospects for American exporters.

-The CCG is available to download from this link. (.pdf, 1mb)
+The CCG is available from this link.

 The following information is extracted from the Country Commercial Guide 2010: